Privacy and Cookies

 From time to time we may use the information you have shared on these sites for different purposes.
 These third-party services have their own privacy policies but if you don’t want to provide personal information to them or make your information public, you shouldn’t use their platform.

-Where the functionality of our website allows you to login to your MyPass account using your login information from a social media platform such as Facebook, you authorise us to disclose your login information, such as your name, email address and encrypted access information to the social media platform to enable the platform to verify your details.
-You authorise us to collect and use such verification information to provide you access to your MyPass account and as otherwise set out in this Policy.
+Where the functionality of our websites or other services that allow you to login using your login information from a social media platform such as Facebook, you authorise us to disclose your login information, such as your name, email address and encrypted access information to the social media platform to enable the platform to verify your details.
+You authorise us to collect and use such verification information to provide you access to services and as otherwise set out in this Policy.
 The information available to us from a social media platform is affected by the privacy settings you establish with that platform.

 All third party services are governed by the privacy policies and/or practices of the relevant third party, for which we are not responsible.
 If you do not want to provide Personal Information to any of those third parties, or make information publicly available, you should not use their particular service.